 Wyle will not utilize any 3rd party testing during the performance of the Dominion 4.14-A test campaign.

 1.5 Target of Evaluation Description

-The following sections address the design methodology and product description of the Democracy Suite 4.14 System, as taken from the Dominion Voting Systems technical documentation.
+The following sections address the design methodology and product description of the Democracy Suite 4.14-A voting system, as taken from the Dominion Voting Systems technical documentation.

 1.5.1 System Overview